0-vortex/twitch-changelog-parser/README.md

 ## Changelog

 <!--START_SECTION:static-->
+### 2021‑09‑01

+<p>Added the Creator Goals API, which returns active goals that broadcasters create on Twitch.
+Broadcasters create these goals to generate hype in their community, and it provides the community a way to support the channel.
+Goals can be daily goals, subathons, or anything in between.
+For more information, see <a href="https://dev.twitch.tv/docs/api/goals">Creator Goals</a>.</p>

 ### 2021‑08‑30

 <p><a href="https://dev.twitch.tv/docs/api/guide">Twitch API Guide</a> - Technical concepts in this guide have been updated or added to for further clarification.</p>